10 Things Your Travel Insurance Policy Won’t Cover

 6. Natural Adversities that Begin before your Policy Purchase

 Travel insurance provides insurance cover for natural calamities like earthquake, hurricanes, storm etc. But if you have taken travel insurance after a volcano started erupting and the government released the notice of the calamity, then you will not be eligible to claim for any loss or damage.

 7. Adventure Sports and Activities

-This one is often mistaken by travelers.
+This one is often mistaken by travellers.
 Most of the travel insurance policies do not cover any adventure sports like rafting, mountaineering, skiing, bungee jumping, scuba diving.
 You will be performing these activities at your own risk.
 Before planning a vacation, remember that any involvement in life-threatening activities will not be covered.

 8. Bad Weather Conditions

-Due to excessive rain and bad weather conditions if you suddenly have to cancel your curtail your trip, you are not eligible to be compensated from your travel insurance company.
+Due to excessive rain and bad weather conditions, if you suddenly have to cancel your curtail your trip, you are not eligible to be compensated from your travel insurance company.
 If it leads to cancellation of your flight, only then would it be covered.
 You can’t cancel your holidays just because the weather prediction shows heavy rainfall at your destination.

 9. If you do not Provide Necessary Documents or Bills to the Insurer